Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography: Discussion and Future Work

 \section{Discussion and Future Work}

-In this work, we demonstrate that from only a stack of images acquired during long-burst photography, with parallax information from natural hand-tremor, it is possible to recover high-quality, geometrically-accurate object depth.\\ \textbf{Forward Models.} While we focus on static scenes modeled by a single implicit RGB-D representation, our approach could potentially be modified to include differentiable models of object motion, deformation, or occlusion. \\ \textbf{Image Refinement.} We primarily use the learned image $I(u,v)$ as a vehicle for depth optimization, but is possible to flip this.
-The learned depth $D(u,v)$ can potentially be used as a vehicle for aggregating RGB information between frames for image deblurring and denoising tasks. \\ \textbf{From Pixels to Features.} Low-texture or distant image content provides insufficient parallax information for ray-based depth estimation.
-In these regions larger-scale features such as patches or learned embeddings could help aggregate parallax information and improve reconstruction.
+In this work, we demonstrate that from only a stack of images acquired during long-burst photography, with parallax information from natural hand-tremor, it is possible to recover high-quality, geometrically-accurate object depth.\\ \textbf{Forward Models.} Our static single-plane RGB-D representation could potentially be modified to include differentiable models of object motion, deformation, or occlusion. \\ \textbf{Image Refinement.} We use the learned image $I(u,v)$ as a vehicle for depth optimization, but it could be possible to flip this and use the learned depth $D(u,v)$ as a vehicle for aggregating RGB content (e.g., denoising or deblurring). \textbf{From Pixels to Features.} Low-texture or distant image regions have insufficient parallax cues for ray-based depth estimation.
+Learned local feature embeddings could help aggregate spatial information for improved reconstruction.

-\textbf{Acknowledgements.} We thank Jinglun Gao and Jun Hu of Meta Reality Labs for their inputs and support in the design of the data capture app.
+\textbf{Acknowledgements.} We thank Jinglun Gao and Jun Hu for their support in developing the data capture app.
+Ilya Chugunov was supported by NSF GRFP (2039656).
+Felix Heide was supported by a Packard Foundation Fellowship, an NSF CAREER Award (2047359), a Sloan Research Fellowship, a Sony Young Faculty Award, a Project X Innovation Award, and an Amazon Science Research Award.

 { }